 Marketing

-This site is designed to make marketing easier, clearer, and more actionable—especially for those who don’t hold a formal marketing role but contribute to its impact.
+This site is designed to make marketing decision-making easier, clearer, and more actionable — especially for those who don’t hold a formal marketing role but contribute to its impact.

 It introduces practical tools and methods that help teams focus on the real business questions, work more collaboratively, and make better decisions.